JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1980_07.md

 Subscription Price: $4.00 a year
 International Subscribers — add $1.00 for postage
--All quotations within this Journal, unless otherwise indicated, are from The LIRANTIA Bask and are used with the permission of the URANTIA Foundation, the copyright owner.
+-All quotations within this Journal, unless otherwise indicated, are from The URANTIA Bask and are used with the permission of the URANTIA Foundation, the copyright owner.
-Copyright (E1980 by URANTLA Brotherhood Corpo- ration.
+Copyright (E1980 by URANTIA Brotherhood Corpo- ration.
 All rights reserved.
 Printed in U.S.A.

 ploration, and writing.
 He also served for long periods as an advisor to various industries and governments.